Skip to content

 Performance Check

 Open Window | Analysis | Profiler to monitor memory and CPU usage.
-SubScenes should load/unload efficiently.
+SubScenes should load/unload efficiently without major spikes in cpu or memory.

 Next Steps